weikailin/cs3120-toc/0-syllabus.md

 effort into this class and take good advantage of available help will do well.

-<a name="bonus"></a> **Bonus Points.** We hope students will go beyond
+**Bonus Points.** We hope students will go beyond the provided assignments and do other things to contribute to the class as well as beyond.
+Hence, we give bonus points occasionally.
-the provided assignments and do other things to contribute to the class as well as beyond.
-We provide some concrete opportunities for this in the form of _Challenge Problems_, but also will award bonus points for relevant and creative activities that students invent on their own.
-We also offer bounty bonuses for contributions to the course textbook: having a Pull Request accepted by the author is worth bonus points, even if it is just a simple typo fix.
+That includes (but not limited to) solving _Challenge Problems_ in problem sets, reporting bugs in the course materials, and participating in class.

 # Honor Expectations